joyfuluj/UBC-Forum/Implementation.md

     MINOR (Additional):
         - Search and analysis for topics/items.
-(Adam) The search bar finds all near matches in a title for a given string
+(Adam) The search bar finds all near matches in a title for a given string using "LIKE" functionality
         - Hot threads/hot item tracking.
 (Adam)
-            The user can filter by promos
+            The user can filter by promos using a request to the server for new posts that are loaded with AJAX
         - Activity by date.
 (Adam)
             The user can filter by date Ascending or Descending
         - Collapsible items/treads without page reloading.
-(Adam) Comment sections are collapsable by the user
+(Adam) Comment sections are collapsable by the user using Javascript to begin/stop requesting comments from a specific post
         - Alerts on page changes.
-(Joy and Adam)
+(Joy)
             Page will give alerts for new, unviewed posts by flashing the home button
         - Styling flourishes.
 (Adam)
-            While The entire team did help with Styling It was up to me to refine it so that it was consistent and visual bugs were absent
+            While The entire team did help with Styling It was up to me to refine it, so that it was consistent and visual bugs were close to absent
         - Responsive layout for mobile.
 (Adam)
             By Using media queries and scripts to make our menus into overlays I was able to create a well built mobile site!
         - Tracking comment history from a user’s perspective.
 (Tanner)